manuGil/online-core/docs/source/databases.rst

 Another way to acquire spatial data is by means of spatialising data.
 In other words associate a geographic location with objects.
 This is a very common procedure when you get for example a spreadsheet or some sort of tabular data.

 You can spatialise your data in two ways.
-By beans of a join (a concept that will be explored later ahead in the course), or by means of building point geometries given that the tabular data contains X and Y coordinates.
+By means of a *join* (a concept that will be explored later ahead in the course), or by means of building point geometries given that the tabular data contains X and Y coordinates.

 Task 2.6